-15. "You told me there were three heavens placed one above another like clouds?"
-Yes; they are kinds of spheres, for all that exists has a sphere.
-Gabriel can envelop in his every being under his tegis; in like manner, man has a particular circle surrounding him, and within which is contained all that it is necessary for him to possess."
-Some authors have already spoken of these kinds of spheres, and even gone so far as to say that man contained within his own a universe in miniature." ' "Do not let that astonish you; man, it is true, possesses a material universe in miniatore," "Those heavens, no doubt, are the beautiful azure field studded with stars, which we admire above our heads?"
-"No, it is above us, above our earth, butein an atmosphere more pure and of immense extent. and these heavens seem to form but one, they present nodifficulty to traverse."-" How after death do liwe ascend to heaven ?"
-As a bubble, a little air ascending on water."
-Have we a form when quitting the body !"
-"No; but it delineates itself gradually, and on entering heaven has that of man, which it ever preserves, without, as you may suppose, wildergoing spirits.
-"A spirit is air," said he, "but it can assume the form it desires, carry very heavy burdens.
-In the state I am now, I am a spirit like them; I am rout of my body, I perceive it seated on the chair; I walk about in my room without being seen or felt by you whom I touch.
-I even see myself at my shop-board preparing to go to work.
+15. "You told me there were three heavens placed one above another, like clouds."
+"Yes; they are kinds of spheres, for all that exists has a sphere.
+Gabriel can envelop in his, every being under his ægis; in like manner, man has a particular circle surrounding him, and within which is contained all that it is necessary for him to possess."-" Some authors have already spoken of these kinds of spheres, and even gone so far as to / say that man contained within his own a universe in miniature."
+"Do not let that astonish you; man, it is true, possesses a material universe in miniature."-" Those heavens, no doubt, are the beautiful azure field studded with stars, which we admire above our heads."
+"No, it is above us, above our earth; but in an atmosphere more pure and of immense extent, and these heavens seem to form but one, they present no difficulty to traverse."-" How after death do we ascend to heaven?
+"As a bubble, a little air ascending on water."-" Have we a form when quitting the body?"
+"No; but it delineates itself gradually, and on entering heaven has that of man, which it ever preserves, without, as you may suppose, undergoing change as on earth."

+16. Bruno furnishes me with still further details as to spirits.
+"A spirit is air," said he, "but it can assume the form it desires, carries very heavy burdens.
+In the state I am now, I am a spirit like them; I am out of my body, I perceive it seated on the chair; I walk about in my room without being seen or felt by you whom I touch.
+I even see myself at my shopboard preparing to go to work.
 I see myself wherever I wish; this would make me believe that I am several beings.
-As images mapressed in each place, I regard my soul-at this moment it is similar in everything to anybody, only I perceive in it a whiter brow, and I am more comely than my body."
+As images impressed in each place, I regard my soul-at this moment it is similar in everything to anybody, only I perceive in it a whiter brow, and I am more comely than my body."

-Why at times do you answer me almost before I have finished questioning you you cannot have time to reproduce my words?"
-"That astonishes you, and you will be still more astonished when I tell you that I myself am at times a quiet spectator of the words pronounced by my mouth; it often happens that I take no part in the discussions carried on between you and Gabriel, it is he who insinuates himself into my body, enswers by my voice your questions, and I find myself a mere auditoz of your discussions; you cannot believe this since you do not believe in spirits."-"I think I have sufficiently proved to you that I believed in the existence of the soul after its separation from the body. and consequently in the existence of spirits, since the soul is one; but I cannot comprehend and place a blind faith in all you tell me, without annihilating the faculties of the soul: I cannot very well appreciate them without unexceptionable proofs."
-"You will not want for proofs; but they will not always respond to those demanded by material reason, because I have already told you that the two states of being are so incompatible (although linked with each other) that they cannot be proved by each other; one appears to exist only by the other, and it is the spiritual which is the real life, the material life being only a copy of the former, and encompassed with errors."
+17. "Why at times do you answer me almost before I have finished questioning you-you can not have time to reproduce my words?"
+"That astonishes you, and you will be still more astonished when I tell you that I myself am at times a quiet spectator of the words pronounced by my mouth; it often happens that I take no part in the discussions carried on between you and Gabriel; it is he who insinuates himself into my body, answers by my voice your questions, and I find myself a mere auditor of your discussions; you can not believe this since you do not believe in spirits."-"I think I have sufficiently proved to you that I believed in the existence of the soul after its separation from the body, and consequently in the existence of spirits, since the soul is one; but I can not comprehend and place a blind faith in all you tell me, without annihilating the faculties of the soul: I can not very well appreciate them without unexceptionable proofs."
+"You will not want for proofs; but they will not always respond to those demanded by material reason, because I have already told you that the two states of being are so incompatible (although linked with each other), that they can not be proved by each other; one appears to exist only by the other, and it is the spiritual which is the real life, the material life being only a copy of the former, and encompassed with errors."